Autoproof/contract/sources/output/autoproof_Autoproof.md

 135: Code of a contract was not found
 136: Invalid address
 137: Masterchain support is not enabled for this contract
+2128: Royalty commission percentage can't be greater than 100
 3545: Tags can't be empty
 3861: Only author of the claim can approve
 5688: Only exclusive rights owner can set the cost
 7765: Can't approve without a claim
 7782: Can't cancel without a claim
 8086: Not enough funds
-10382: Commission percentage can't be less than 0
 14555: Exclusive rights transfer is not available
-14578: Commission percentage can't be greater than 100
 19061: Only exclusive rights owner can get funds
 19102: Transfer is in progress
 19201: Can't view documents if they are not sent
+21449: Royalty commission percentage can't be less than 0
 21953: Not enough funds.
 23073: Can't approve if documents are not viewed
+23942: Transfership commission percentage can't be less than 0
+24203: Transfership commission percentage can't be greater than 100
 28490: Authorship can't be empty
-29100: Only parent contract can set the commission percentage
 30316: Can't approve if documents are not sent
 30875: Only owner can set the commission percentage
 34015: Only owner can cancel a document contract